May 17, 2012

 Carol

-23. Mercedes says:
+23. Mercedes says

 I am finding it difficult to get small eggs… don’t seem available?
 Is it ok to substitute with a medium egg OR do the other ingredients need to be altered?